StealthyCoder/palette/README.md

 ## Windows 3.11

-This will contain a palette/setup for Windows 3.11.
+This will contain a VGA 8-bit 256 color based one palette for Windows 3.11.

 ## Windows 95/98

 This will contain a palette/setup for Windows 95/98.

+- a VGA 8-bit 256 color based one
+- a SVGA 16-bit 65.536 color based one
+- a SVGA 32-bit 16.777.216 color based one

 ## MS-DOS